This article outlines how to concatenate different documents into one single document using a classic workflow in Dynamics 365.

-Please name the AutoMergeWorkingItem, e.g. Concatenate Quote 1 and 2.
+Please name the AutoMergeWorkingItem, which in this example is Concatenate Quote 1 and 2.

-In the AutoMergeAction field, please select what you would like to do with this workflow (in this case ‘Concatenate’)
+In the AutoMergeAction field, please select what you would like to do with this workflow, which in this example is Concatenate.

 ❷ Document1Guid & Document2Guid

-Document1Guid: This lookup provides the possibility to select the document which should be concatenated.
-You can select an existing document by clicking on the lookup button, but you can as well use a document created in this workflow before (as it is shown in this example).
+Document1Guid: This lookup provides the option to select the first document which should be concatenated.
+You can select an existing document by clicking on the lookup button, or you can use a document created in this workflow (as shown in this example).

-Document2Guid: Offering the same functionalities like Document1Guid, this is the Document GUID for the second document you want to concatenate.
+Document2Guid: Offering the same functionalities as Document1Guid, but this is the Document GUID for the second document you want to concatenate.

 ❸ UpdateFields & OutPutFileFormat

-UpdateFields: Check true if you want to make sure that all the Word fields are updated once again after the merge process.
+UpdateFields: Check Yes if you want to make sure that all the Word fields are updated once again after the merge process.